LNER Class A3 4472 Flying Scotsman: William McAlpine (1973–1995)

 Other highlights included Flying Scotsman double-heading with New South Wales Government Railways Pacific locomotive 3801, a triple-parallel run alongside broad gauge Victorian Railways R class locomotives, and parallel runs alongside South Australian Railways locomotives 520 and 621.
 Its visit to Perth saw a reunion with GWR 4079 Pendennis Castle, which had been exhibited alongside Flying Scotsman at the 1924 British Empire Exhibition.
 On 8 August 1989, after achieving its second world record, Flying Scotsman set its own haulage record when it took a 735-ton train over the 790 km distance between Tarcoola and Alice Springs.

-Upon returning to Britain, Flying Scotsman returned to its former British Railways condition with its number changed to 60103, refitting of the smoke deflectors and double chimney, and repainted in BR Brunswick Green.
+Upon returning to Britain, Flying Scotsman returned to its former British Railways condition with its number changed to 60103, refitting of the smoke deflectors and double chimney, and repainted in BR Green.
 It retired from the mainline in 1992 following the expiration of its running certificate.
 In 1993, McAlpine sold it to help pay off a mortgage on the locomotive.
 Music producer and railway enthusiast Pete Waterman became involved and the two formed Flying Scotsman Railways, with Waterman running the business side of the partnership.

 In April 1995, Flying Scotsman derailed during an empty stock movement on the Llangollen Railway, with all wheels coming off the track.
-When put back into steam, smoke emerged from a crack separating the boiler and the front cab.
+When put back into steam, smoke emerged from a crack separating the boiler and the cab front.
 It was deemed a total failure and immediately withdrawn from service.
 It returned to Southall awaiting its next major overhaul.